dimanikulin/fva/README.md

 | 2 | User restarted the wizard after changing the configuration (because of feature of QTWizard and QTWizardPage) |

 ## Quality Attributes
+This section lists quality attributes for target architecture.
+For each quality attribute it provides name, description, motivation (rationale for selecting), measurable metrics and priorities from business and architecture points of view.
+The metrics show whether a particular quality attribute is achieved or not.
+The components where metric is measured is noted as well.
+So there are following Quality Attributes:
+- Conceptual Integrity
+- Maintainability
+- Reusability
+- Availability
+- Interoperability
+- Manageability
+- Performance
+- Reliability
+- Scalability
+- Security
+- Portability
+- Supportability
+- Testability
+- Learnability
+- Traceability

 [Quality Attributes for the FVA are described hereTBD](QUALITYATTRIBUTES_FVA.md)

 ## Hardware requirements